olc-digital/amanda-brookfield/src/announcement/index.md

 displayUntil: ""
 isDisabled: false
 ---
-Shortlisted for **The People's Book Prize 2020**,my novel, 'Good Girls', is getting five star reviews:
+Shortlisted for **The People's Book Prize 2020**, my novel, 'Good Girls', is getting five star reviews:

 *"The depth - the beauty - of this evocative story is almost too difficult to encapsulate."*